 Truth table

-As always, theory can be more complicated than reality is.
-Nevertheless, the keys take aways are:
+As always theory can be more complicated as the reality is.
+The key take away are:

-- * If you're evaluating expressions with && (and), all expressions need to be true to get an output equal to true.
-Otherwise, the result will be false
+- - If you’re evaluating expressions with && (and) all of the expressions need to be true to get an output equal to true.
+Otherwise the result will be false

 2.6.8 :009 > (1 + 1 == 2) && (2 + 2 == 4)